Ed the Sock

 Ed the Sock is a sock puppet character, created and voiced by Steven Joel Kerzner, who first appeared on Canadian local cable television in 1987.
 He is best known for his hosting appearances in the 1990s on MuchMusic and his own late night talk show, Ed's Night Party.
 He is a gray sock puppet with green hair, round eyes, a scowl, a cigar and a rough, gravelly voice.

-Since the acquisition of MuchMusic by Bell Media, causing the cancellation of the majority of its music programming, the Ed the Sock character has continued to be portrayed through FU Network and NewMusicNation.
+Since the acquisition of MuchMusic by Bell Media in 2011, causing the cancellation of the majority of its music programming, the Ed the Sock character has continued to be portrayed through his self hosted on YouTube FU Network and NewMusicNation.

+Kerzner and his wife have since been accused of not paying collaborators, and of defrauding others with their crowdfunding.
+Further, multiple comments on Kerzner's Indiegogo campaigns reference donors never receiving promised rewards.

 History

 Origination of the Character: Newton Cable (1984–1993)

 Kerzner originated the character while working at Newton Cable, a small local cable television provider in the city of North York, part of Metropolitan Toronto.
 In addition to providing cable TV services for parts of the North York neighbourhoods of Downsview, Bathurst Manor, and Westminster-Branson, the company also ran a local cable TV channel.
 During this time one of the public access shows the station produced needed a co-host on short notice, so Kerzner took a sock and other supplies from the station's craft closet and made a sock puppet with glue caps for eyes.
 He named the puppet Ed after Ed Asner and co-hosted the segment himself.
 He enjoyed the experience and continued to do the character, improving the sock puppet's look and changing its voice somewhat over time.
 In these early years Ed the Sock served as the sidekick to The Late Late Show's human hosts, which included Stan Glass, Harland Williams and Eric Tunney (for almost three years).
 Tim Rykert also hosted for a time.
 By 1987 Kerzner became a producer and director of programming.